dtcenter/MET/docs/Users_Guide/config_options.rst

 setting "vld_thresh = 0.5" requires that at least 15 of the 30 expected
 observations be present and valid for a summary value to be written.
 The default "vld_thresh = 0.0" setting will skip over this logic.

+When using the "sum" option, users should specify "vld_thresh = 1.0" to avoid missing data values from affecting the resulting sum value.

 The variable names are saved to NetCDF file if they are given instead of grib_codes which are not available for non GRIB input.
 The "obs_var" option